sumitkiiitd/MPI_Tutorial/MPI_VMs/code_expl.md

 - **Get Number of Processes**:
     `MPI_Comm_size(MPI_Comm communicator, int* size)`
   - Returns the size of a communicator.
 In our example, `MPI_COMM_WORLD` (which is constructed for us by MPI) encloses all of the processes in the job, so this call should return the amount of processes that were requested for the job.
+  - In MPI (Message Passing Interface), a communicator is a fundamental concept that defines a group of processes that can communicate with each other.
+Each communicator provides a separate communication context, meaning that messages sent within one communicator do not interfere with messages sent within another communicator.
+Here’s a more detailed explanation:

+    ***Communicator Basics***
+    - Definition: A communicator is an object that contains a group of processes.
+It provides a scope for communication and synchronization among the processes it includes.
+    - Default Communicator: When an MPI program starts, all processes are included in a default communicator called MPI_COMM_WORLD.
+This communicator encompasses all the processes that were started with the MPI program.
+    -Scope and Context: Communicators provide a context for communication operations.
+This means that the same rank can refer to different processes in different communicators.
+Messages sent in one communicator are not visible in another, even if they have the same ranks and tags.